 My Name is Michael Wesley Jr. I am a 4th Generation Educator from the Great State of Alabama.
 Born and raised in Fairfield, Alabama, I am the oldest son of Rev. Dr. Michael Wesley Sr. and Venita Wesley, both retired educators respectively.

-This year marks my 13th year in Public Education.
-My teaching career started in 2005 when I was hired as a Highly Qualified 6th Grade Language Arts Teacher at Huffman Middle School within the Birmingham City School District.
+This year marks my 14th year in Public Education.
+My teaching career started in 2005 as a Highly Qualified 6th Grade Language Arts Teacher at Huffman Middle School within the Birmingham City School System.

-After my first year teaching 6th Grade in Birmingham City Schools, I was hired as a Highly Qualified 3rd Grade Teacher at Trace Crossings Elementary.
-For the past 12 years, I’ve had the awesome privilege of teaching 2nd, 3rd, 4th and 5th Grade within the Hoover City School District, one of the top 10 school districts in the state of Alabama.
+After my first year teaching 6th Grade in Birmingham City Schools, I was hired as a Highly Qualified 3rd Grade Teacher at Trace Crossings Elementary within the Hoover City School System.
+For the past 13 years, I’ve had the awesome privilege of teaching 2nd, 3rd, 4th and 5th Grade in one of the top 10 school districts in the state of Alabama.

-While in Birmingham & Hoover City School Districts, I’ve served as an active member of the Alabama Education Association in many capacities.
-While at Trace Crossings, I’ve served as a building representative and legislative contact for our district.
+As a Classroom Teacher, I’ve served as an active member of the Alabama Education Association in many capacities.
+While at Trace Crossings Elementary, I’ve served as a Building Representative and Legislative Contact for Hoover AEA.
 Additionally, I’ve had the privilege of serving as President, Vice President and Executive Board Member of the Hoover Education Association.

-My experience as a highly qualified elementary school teacher, as an active member of the Alabama Education Association, The National Education Association and as a pastor of one of the oldest African American churches established in Birmingham, Alabama has prepared me “For a Time Such as This!”
+My experience as a Highly Qualified Elementary School Teacher, as an active member of the Alabama Education Association, a Member of The National Education Association Resolutions Committee and as a pastor of one of the oldest African American churches established in Birmingham, Alabama has prepared me “For a Time Such as This!”

 Let’s Stand Strong for Our Students!